QuaSi-Software/Documentation/docs/resie_component_parameters.md

 A unified model for electric transformers, inverters and rectifiers.

-This can be used to model eletric components that transform from one type of electricity, at one voltage level, to another type or voltage level.
+This can be used to model electric components that transform from one type of electricity, at one voltage level, to another type or voltage level.

 **General parameter**